-What Is Commend Prompt
+What Is Command Prompt?

 To access Command Prompt Windows 10, here are two frequently used methods.

-Way 1.
+Method 1.
 Run Command Prompt from Cortana

 - Input CMD in the Cortana search box and choose the best match.

-Way 2.
+Method 2.
 Run Command Prompt from Run Box

 Next, I will show you a handful of Command Prompt tricks.
 You may note done some commands if you have the need.

 A very useful command prompt trick is to use Command Prompt keyboard shortcut keys.
 Knowing a few command prompt keyboard shortcuts can help you use command prompt in an efficient way and save your time.

 - F1: Tapping or holding this key will retype the command that you just entered letter by letter.

 - F2: Copy the current command up to a specified character.